jordanbaird/Restore/README.md

 }
 ```

 This poses a problem, however, as computed properties don't support property wrappers.
-Now they can't mark their ranks as ``Restorable``.
-Then one of the judges, who read the manual, remembered that they can add computed properties to the ``RestorableObject/references-4bbzk`` array, and they will still be included in snapshots and restorations.
+Now they can't mark their ranks as `Restorable`.
+Then one of the judges, who read the documentation, remembered that they can add computed properties to the `references` array, and they will still be included in snapshots and restorations.
 Again, crisis averted.

 ```swift
 class FavoriteFruits: RestorableObject {